-The Lifetime Care and Support Authority (Lifetime Care) may waive observance of any part or parts of this Guideline.
-Waiving observance of any part or parts of this Guideline in particular circumstances is not an indication that Lifetime Care will waive observance of this part or any other parts of the Guidelines in other circumstances.
+Lifetime Care may waive observance of any or parts of this Guideline.
+Waiving observance of all or part of this Guideline in any particular circumstances is not an indication that Lifetime Care will waive observance of this or any other Guideline in any other circumstances.